-Runner of the month - April.
+Runner of the month — May

-What inspired you to start running?
+What inspires or motivates you to keep running?